 However, there is one excellent data storage medium that is ideal, simply because it is so tiny and easily concealable.
 This is the microSD flash RAM card.

 A microSD card is only 15mm x 11mm and fractionally under 1mm thick.
 Just to give you a size comparison, a microSD card is less than a quarter of the area of an average 35mm x 20mm Australian postage stamp.
 In fact a microSD card is smaller than the average man's thumbnail.
-With capacities up to 256GB at the moment, plenty of sensitive data can be stored and accessed on microSD cards and hidden so that nobody will ever find them.
-For instance, on just one 256GB microSD card that is smaller than a man's thumbnail, well over 100,000 2 MB video clips, or 450,000 images of 500kb size can be stored.
+With capacities up to a whopping 400GB at the moment, plenty of sensitive data can be stored and accessed on microSD cards and hidden so that nobody will ever find them.
+For instance, on just one 400GB microSD card that is smaller than a man's thumbnail, around 200,000 2 MB video clips, or 800,000 images of 500kb size can be stored.

 In case of an unexpected raid, a microSD card with sensitive information can be immediately crushed completely, thus destroying any hope of recovering data from it, In fact, a microSD card can be chewed and swallowed instantly.
 An encrypted backup of the data on the microSD card should also be kept on another microSD card concealed in a remote location.